 The Nachbaurs showcase their wines in a vineyard’s-edge garage space that’s as down-home as it gets.
 No frills here, just tasty wines often poured by one or both of the owners themselves.
-Another plus: in the Russian River Valley, where Chardonnay and Pinot Noir reign, a stop at ACORN, which also makes Dolcetto, from another Italian grape, along with Cabernet Franc, the savory Axiom Syrah, and Rosato (Rosé), provides welcome variety.
+Another plus: in the Russian River Valley, where Chardonnay and Pinot Noir reign, a stop at ACORN, which in addition to the Medley blend and Sangiovese also makes Dolcetto, Cabernet Franc, the savory Axiom Syrah, Alvarinho (aka Albariño), and Rosato (rosé), provides welcome variety.
 Its owners are also mighty nice people.

 By Appointment Only